 Defense Analysis Department Naval Postgraduate School, Monterey, CA

-The Defense Analysis Department at the Naval Postgraduate School, Monterey, California, is seeking to fill a tenure-track position, open as to rank, in Security Studies.
-The candidate should be credentialed in a relevant academic discipline in the social sciences or humanities.
-The candidate will: teach mid-career military officers from special operations and information operations units across all branches and services of the U.S. Armed Forces and allied countries; advise theses; and conduct research.
-The candidate must have an interest in interdisciplinary research and willingness to work with a cross-disciplinary faculty in the areas of national and international security, conflict studies, terrorism, insurgency, political violence and strategic decision-making.
-Evidence of the ability to pursue a program of innovative research and a strong commitment to graduate education is required.
+The Department of Defense Analysis at the Naval Postgraduate School, Monterey, California, is seeking to fill a tenure-track position, open as to rank, in operational modeling and analytical decision-making methods.
+The preferred candidate will have teaching experience at the undergraduate level, at a minimum, and a publication record in deterministic and stochastic modeling, and either data analytics or game theory, preferably with defense-relevant applications.
+The candidate must have an interest in interdisciplinary research and willingness to work with a cross-disciplinary faculty in the areas of irregular warfare, campaign design, network analysis, operational art, and strategic decision-making.
+Evidence of the ability to pursue a program of innovative research and a strong commitment to and interest in graduate education is required.
 Position responsibilities include teaching, research, and thesis oversight.
-NPS follows a quarter system, and the normal teaching workload for those in lectureship positions is four courses per year.
+NPS follows a quarter system, and the normal teaching workload for tenure-track faculty is four courses per year.

 The Naval Postgraduate School is located on the central coast of California in Monterey, 115 miles south of the heart of San Francisco.
 NPS provides graduate education to an average at any given time of 1,500 resident military officers of the uniformed services, Department of Defense civilians, and members of the international defense community, as well as other select professionals employed by the federal government.

-U.S. citizenship is required.
+U.S. citizenship.
 Must be eligible for a security clearance.

 A successful candidate will demonstrate excellent judgment, effective leadership, strong team-building skills, and pedagogical expertise.

 The position is now open.
-Candidates should submit the following materials to Dr. Sean Everton at firstname.lastname@example.org, email subject heading: “Strategic Studies.”
-Applications will be accepted through December 1, 2018 or until the position is filled, and should include:
+Candidates should submit the following materials to Dr. Sean Everton at email@example.com, email subject heading: “Analytics and Modeling.”
+Applications will be accepted through December 1, 2018, or until the position is filled, and should include: